viktor-ferenczi/ai-ask-your-code-gpt/README.md

 ## Getting help

 If you run into issues or have questions building a plugin, please join our [Developer community forum](https://community.openai.com/c/chat-plugins/20).

-## TODO

-- Add more doc formats: requirements.txt, C/C++, C#, Java, Rust, Go, Bash, TypeScript, JSON, YAML
-- Refactor the whole thing, reduce the need for embedding, use an external embedding service
-- Implement an agent to serve code from a local folder instead of a ZIP download.
-- Implement portal to let the users buy a professional license.